dorverbin/fieldofjunctions/README.md

 foj.optimize()
 ```

-In addition to the input image, the FieldOfJunctions class requires an object with the following fields:
+In addition to the input image, the `FieldOfJunctions` class requires an object `opts` with the following fields:
 ```
 R                          Patch size
-stride                     Stride for junctions (e.g. opts.stride == 1 is a dense field of junctions) eta                        Width parameter for Heaviside functions delta                      Width parameter for boundary maps lr_angles                  Angle learning rate lr_x0y0                    Vertex position learning rate lambda_final               Final value of spatial consistency term nvals                      Number of values to query in Algorithm 2 from the paper num_initialization_iters   Number of initialization iterations num_refinement_iters       Number of refinement iterations
+stride                     Stride for junctions (e.g. opts.stride == 1 is a dense field of junctions) eta                        Width of Heaviside functions delta                      Width of boundary maps lr_angles                  Learning rate of angles lr_x0y0                    Learning rate of vertex positions lambda_final               Final value of spatial consistency weight lambda nvals                      Number of values to query in Algorithm 2 from the paper num_initialization_iters   Number of initialization iterations num_refinement_iters       Number of refinement iterations